 And if I want to change things up and cook something new, I usually go online.

 I can look for great recipes, according to what I want to eat and what ingredients I have in my pantry and fridge.

 12 – An air-conditioning unit

-But in Europe, at least in France where I live, we usually don’t have any AC in our homes as the heat is rarely unbearable.
+Where I live, we usually don’t have any AC in our homes as the heat is rarely unbearable.

 If it’s too hot, we’re used to opening the windows or plugging a fan to cool the room down.